Biscuit: Culture

-The digestive biscuit and rich tea have a strong identity in British culture as the traditional accompaniment to a cup of tea and are regularly eaten as such.
+In British culture, the digestive biscuit and rich tea biscuit are the traditional accompaniment to a cup of tea and are regularly eaten as such.
 Some tea drinkers dunk biscuits in tea, allowing them to absorb liquid and soften slightly before consumption.
 Chocolate digestives, rich tea, and Hobnobs were ranked the UK's top three favourite dunking biscuits in 2009.
 In a non-dunking poll the Chocolate Hobnob was ranked first with custard creams coming third.